RespectAbility: Controversy

 The organization has come under fire due to its Founder Jennifer Laszlo Mizrahi's comments about race and the 2016 election.
-Although Mizrahi was making a highly technical (and probably incorrect) point about what might turn the election in favor of Hillary Clinton, multiple disability rights bloggers objected to Mizrahi's comments.
+Mizrahi made a technical point about what might turn the election in favor of Hillary Clinton.
+Multiple disability rights bloggers objected to Mizrahi's comments.
 After Mizrahi's September 21, 2016, comments on her personal Facebook page, the organization stated Mizrahi did not speak for the organization on matters of that type in her personal blog.
 However, the following day, Mizrahi spoke on behalf of RespectAbility USA when she was quoted on CNN about white disabled voters.
 In response, RespectAbility issued an apology, which many disabled bloggers felt was a non-apology since she never actually apologized.
 Later the organization issued a more detailed apology amidst pressure from the disability community.

 The Harriet Tubman Collective, have called out RespectAbility and Mizrahi on their social media platforms, for her racism, and appropriation of the work of their members, who are disabled black women.